5 and 6 February, 2016 -Monlam Pavillion, Bodhgaya,

 Continuing his immense generosity, the Gyalwang Karmapa bestowed a second empowerment of Guru Rinpoche, this time from the terma (rediscovered treasures) of Guru Chowang.
 This great terton (treasure revealer) was a speech emanation of the Dharma King, Trisong Deutsen, and a reincarnation of Gyalse Lhaje, who was predicted to have thirteen successive reincarnations.
 Guru Chowang was the second of these and the last was the great master, Jamyang Khyentse Wangpo, a pillar of the nonsectarian movement of nineteenth century Tibet.

 Again today, the Karmapa is seated on his high throne, and rising behind him is the immense thangka of Guru Rinpoche.
-He first performs the preliminaries of the initiation: purification by pouring blessed water over a sparkling mirror; Read the rest of this article
+He first performs the preliminaries of the initiation: purification by pouring blessed water over a sparkling mirror; cutting the boundaries for the empowerment by making offerings; and setting the Read the rest of this article

 Monlam Pavilion, Bodhgaya – January 6, 2014